 As a former federal appellate clerk and Chair of the Kansas Senate Judiciary Committee, Jeff has a vibrant appellate practice.
-He has handled nearly 50 appeals in four federal circuits, multiple state supreme courts and courts of appeal.
+He has handled over 40 appeals in four federal circuits, multiple state supreme courts and courts of appeal.
 He has also drafted petitions for a writ of certiorari to the United States Supreme Court.
 Jeff received national attention for his victory before the United States Court of Appeals for the Eighth Circuit in Sentis v.
 Shell, when the Court reversed a $29 million dismissal sanction and reassigned the case to a new federal judge on remand.

 AREAS OF PRACTICE

 - Complex Financial Litigation